JAndrassy/NetApiHelpers/README.md

 ### Tests for the Ethernet object

 The LegacyEthernetTest has what would be good to have in a classic Ethernet library.
-But even the Ethernet library dosn't run it without modifications.
+But even the Ethernet library doesn't run it without modifications.

-A future ModernEtherneTest is will test Ethernet libraries with API aligned with WiFi libraries, especially method `config` for static IP configuration.
+A future ModernEtherneTest will test Ethernet libraries with API aligned with WiFi libraries, especially method `config` for static IP configuration.

 ### Tests for server implementation